You are currently browsing the tag archive for the ‘Vegetarian’ tag.

 Heat a teaspoon of oil in the wok and then cook the vegetables until tender crisp.
 About 3-5 minutes.
 Add the tempeh and remaining marinade to the vegetables.
 Then pour in the remaining orange juice and soy sauce.
 Feel free to add more spices at this point as well.
 Cook until very hot, making sure that all the vegetables get covered in the sauce.
 Serve over rice, quinoa, or by itself.

 I kept eating this thinking that bok choy would be delicious in here, and if you hate mushrooms, leave them out.
-Stir fry’s are an excellent way to just use up whatever you have.
+Stir fry is an excellent way to just use up whatever you have.